eagle-io/docs/source/faq/index.rst

 We support Email and FTP as the Attachment Source transport.
 To send via Email, your camera must have in-built support for emailing images/files with custom subject text.
-For uploads via FTP you can simply enter the credentials provided on Source creation.
+For uploads via FTP/SFTP you can simply enter the credentials provided on Source creation.

 .. only:: not latex